+The Group incurred significant exploration and evaluation expenditure during the year.

-The Group's cash and cash equivalents comprise 434% of total assets by value and are considered to be the key driver of the Group's operations and exploration activities.
-We do not consider cash and cash equivalents to be at a high risk of significant misstatement, or to be subject to a significant level of judgement.
-However due to the materiality in the context of the financial statements as a whole, they are considered to be an area which had an effect on our overall strategy and allocation of resources in planning and completing our audit.
+We do not consider exploration and evaluation expenditure to be at a high risk of significant misstatement, however due to the materiality in the context of the financial statements as a whole, this is considered to be an area which had an effect on our overall strategy and allocation of resources in planning and completing our audit.